 Health consequences for pregnant women and infants.
 STDs are associated with multiple, acute complications for pregnant women and their infants.
-Various sexually transmitted pathogens may be transmitted to the fetus, newborn, or

-THE COMMITTEE ON PREVENTION AND CONTROL OF SEXUALLY TRANSMITTED DISEASES

-The members of the committee responsible for this report were chosen for their special competencies and with regard for appropriate balance.
-They included:

-William T. Butler, chair, chancellor, Baylor College of Medicine, Houston, TX

-Nancy E. Adler, director, Health Psychology Program, and vice chair, Department of Psychiatry, University of California, San Francisco, CA

-E. Richard Brown, director, Center for Health Policy Research, and professor of public health, School of Public Medicine, University of California, Los Angeles, CA

-Virginia A. Caine, director, Marion County Health Department, Indianapolis, IN

-David D. Celentano, professor of social and behavioral sciences, Department of Health Policy and Management, Johns Hopkins University of School Hygiene and Public Health, Baltimore, MD

-Paul D. Cleary, professor of health care policy and social medicine, Harvard Medical School, Boston, MA

-Margaret A. Hamburg, health commissioner, New York City Department of Health, New York, NY
+Various sexually transmitted pathogens may be transmitted to the fetus, newborn, or a fan ser de ser en THE COMMITTEE ON PREVENTION AND CONTROL OF SEXUALLY TRANSMITTED DISEASES The members of the committee responsible for this report were chosen for their special competencies and with regard for appropriate balance.
+They included Edward W. Hook, III. professor of medicine and epi- demiology.
+Schools of Medicine and Public Health.
+University of Alabama, Dirmingham, AL William T. Biuler, chair, chancellor, Baylor College of Medicine, Houston, IX Loretta Sweet Jemmott, associate professor of nursing, and director Office of HIV Prevention Research, University Nancy E. Adler, director, Health Psychology Program, and vice chair, Department of Psychiany, University of California, San Francisco, CA of Pennsylvania School of Nursing, Philadelphia, PA Dorothy Mann, executive director, Family Planning Conneil, Philadelphia, PA E. Richard Brown, director, Center for Health Policy Research, and professor of public health, School of Public Patrick H. Mattingly, senior vice president of planning and development, Harvard Pilgrim Flealth Gare, Brookline, MA Medicine, University of California, Los Angeles, CA Virginia A. Caine, director, Marton County Health Department, Indianapolis, IN Kathleen E. Toomey, state epidemiologist and director, Epidemiology and Prevention Branch, Division of Public Health, Georgia Department of Human Resources, Atlanta; David D. Celentano, professor of social and behavioral sciences, Department of Health Policy and Management, GA Johns Hopkins University of School Hygrene and Public Health, Baltimore, MD A. Eugene Washington, professor and chair Department of Obstetrics, Gynecology, and Reproductive Sciences; University of California, San Francisco, CA Paul D. Cleary, protessor of health care policy and social medicine, Harvard Medical School, Boston, MA Catherine M. Wilfert, professor of pediatrics and micro- biology, Department of Pediatrics, Devision of Infectious Margaret A. Hamburg, health commissioner, New York Diseases Duke University Medical Center Durham NC

+Margaret A. Flamburg, health commissioner, New York City Department of Health, New York, NY infant through the placenta (congenital infection), during passage through the birth canal (perinatal infection), or after birth through breast feeding or close direct contact.
+Active sexually transmitted infection during pregnancy may result in spontaneous abortion, stillbirth, premature rupture of membranes, and preterm delivery.
+Preterm delivery accounts for approximately 75 percent of neonatal deaths not caused by congenital malformations.
+Women with bacterial vaginosis are 40 percent more likely to deliver a premature infant compared with women without this condition.
+In addition, up to 80 percent of prognancies associated with untreated carly syphilis result in stillbirth or clinical evidence of congenital syphilis in the newborn.
+Sexually transmitted pathogens that have serious consequences among adults tend to cause even more severe, potentially life-threatening health conditions in the fetus or newborn, whose immune system is immature.
+Damage to the central nervous system, eyes, and auditory system is of particular concern.